jsantos42/onlineBooking/README.md

 component.
 - **SelectDate:** calendar that allows you to select the date.
 Selecting a different weekday will show different results on SelectHour. \
-*Note that I'm not using any databases, just a simple JS object as data, so the variation is very limited.
+*Note that I'm not (yet!) using any databases, just a simple JS object as data, so the variation is very limited.
 I opted to give them fixed time slots for fixed weekdays.
-This could be much more fluid if using databases, but for this demonstration it should be enough.*
+This will be much more fluid when using databases.*
 - **SelectHour:** table with the possible booking slots.
 Selecting one will take you to the final form.